rbuerki/death-metal-disco/_notes.md

 TODO on Prod (when app.py is redirected to prod)

-- [ ] update digitized for queensway and desoltated to 1
+- [ ] update digitized for queensway, frozen soul and desoltated to 1
 - [ ] add 15.1.
 Sanguisugabogg - Tortured Whole (transp. light blue), lim 200, 25 chf, cm

 DEV

-- [ ] Record label relationships exist, but are not properly displayed in table, because it is many-to-many (check how realpython does, change to one-to-many probably)
+- [ ] make sure engine (and session?) are created once and imported to different modules, see bc validation
+- [ ] i have to implement arg parse and document the entry point with args

 - [ ] create tests for db_functions (maybe rename), create package structure like blogpost medium
-- [ ] make sure engine (and session?) are created once and imported to different modules, see bc validation,
-- [ ] ... and change config to yaml

 - [ ] write some kind of back-up files, one with the records in orig format, the other with the trx

+- [ ] Record label relationships exist, but are not properly displayed in table, because it is many-to-many (check how realpython does, change to one-to-many probably)
+- [ ] How will I handle split recods?
+Multiple labels for a record?
+I could list them twice

 - [ ] clear all input in app.py / create data validations before running add_record function
 - [ ] install security check in create_anew()